mschreie/hpe_oneview_ansible_handsonlabs/exercises/60_jobtemplatesetup.md

-# Virtual Environment Setup
+# Job Template Setup and Execution

 ## Introduction

-We have now ensure all prerequisits in Ansible Controller are avaiable so that a playbook can reach out to oneview and perform tasks there.
-We will now add the ansible playbooks found in our git repository as job templates into the Ansible Controller.
-Wit each job template we create we combine the
+We have prooven that a Job is able to reach out to OneView and perform tasks there.
+Therefore we have now ensured all prerequisits in Ansible Controller are avaiable, so that we can concentrate on the deployment itself.<br>
+We will now add the missing  job templates into the Ansible Controller.
+Please remember: Each job template combines the
 - **Organization** which ensure access to the content collections on Automation Hub
 - **Project** which ensures access to the playbooks (and other data) in the (git) repository
-- **Inventory** which defines wich nodes are availbale / should be reache out to
+- **Inventory** which defines wich nodes are availbale / should be reached out to
 - **Playbook** which defines what tasks to execute
 - **Virtual Python Environment** which holds all python modules needed without harming other python environments